-If you spill fuel on the motorhome, clean it up immediately.
+Use care when fueling your motor home.
+If you spill fuel on the motor home, clean it up immediately.
 Fuel can dull or soften paint and damage other surfaces.
-Use care when fueling your motorhome.

 ADANGER

 All pilot lights, appliances and their igniters (see operating instructions) shall be turned off before refueling of motor fuel tanks and/or propane containers.